Administration of territory in dynastic China: Liao dynasty (916–1125)

 The Khitan-led Liao dynasty was divided between a nomadic tribal Northern Administration and a sedentary Chinese Southern Establishment.
 They were each headed by a Prime Minister, the northern one appointed by the Xiao consort clan, and the southern one appointed by the ruling Yelü clan.
 The Southern Establishments were divided into five "circuits", each with a capital city.
-Each circuit except for the one dominated by the Supreme Capital (shangjing) was ruled by a Regent (liushou).
-Under the Regent were Governors (yin) of prefectures who ruled below them Magistrates of counties.
+Each circuit except for the one dominated by the Supreme Capital (shangjing 上京) was ruled by a Regent (liushou 留守).
+Under the Regent were Governors (yin 尹) of prefectures who ruled below them Magistrates of counties.
 Under the Northern Administration, Khitans were organized around an ordo, the moving camp of a chief.
 Throughout the duration of the Liao dynasty, the number of ordos fluctuated between 10 and 44.
-The tribal vassals of the Liao were organized into territories known as routes (lu) headed by a tribal chief.
+The tribal vassals of the Liao were organized into territories known as routes (lu 路) headed by a tribal chief.

 The southern commissioners were usually members of the Yelü royal clan, the northern commissioners mostly members of the Xiao consort clan.
 The administration of the Northern Region was mainly, though not exclusively, staffed by Khitan holding traditional Khitan titles.
-Its most powerful officers were the Khitan commissioners for military affairs, the prime ministers of the Northern and Southern administrations (Beifu zaixiang, Nanfu zaixiang), the Northern and Southern Great Kings (Bei Dawang, Nan Dawang), both of whom were members of the royal clan, and the commander in chief (yuyue).
+Its most powerful officers were the Khitan commissioners for military affairs, the prime ministers of the Northern and Southern administrations (Beifu zaixiang, Nanfu zaixiang (Note: 北府宰相, 南府宰相)), the Northern and Southern Great Kings (Bei Dawang, Nan Dawang (Note: 北大王, 南大王)), both of whom were members of the royal clan, and the commander in chief (yuyue (Note: 于越)).
 These men controlled all military and tribal affairs, the selection of military commanders, the disposition of the tribal herds, and the allocation of pastures.
 Beneath them was a bewildering array of tribal officials, an office for the royal clan of the former Bohai state, and a range of offices providing services to the imperial house: artisans, physicians, huntsmen, and commissioners responsible for the royal herds, stud farms, and stables.

 The government of the Southern Region was designed in imitation of a Tang model.
 It was based, as was the government of the Northern Region, at the Supreme Capital, where it had its main offices.
-It had the traditional groups of elder statesmen, the Three Preceptors (san shi) and the Three Dukes (san gong) to act as imperial advisers, and a complex bureaucracy at the head of which were three ministries similar to the three central ministries (san sheng) of early Tang... but only the Secretariat played any significant role in political decisions.
+It had the traditional groups of elder statesmen, the Three Preceptors (san shi (Note: 三師)) and the Three Dukes (san gong (Note: 三公)) to act as imperial advisers, and a complex bureaucracy at the head of which were three ministries similar to the three central ministries (san sheng (Note: 三省)) of early Tang... but only the Secretariat played any significant role in political decisions.